ExcViral/Etch-A-Sketch/README.md

-This is a javascript version of Etch-A-Sketch.
+This is a javascript version of Etch-A-Sketch. <a href="https://excviral.github.io/Etch-A-Sketch/">View here </a>

 This project is a solely for the purpose of learning.